-Our Caregiver rang our High Care Case Managers and explained what was happening.
-In return, our Live in Care Case Manager provided advice and direction.
+Our Live in Carer rang our High Care Case Managers and explained what was happening.
+In return, our High Care Case Manager provided advice and direction.
 We had visited prospective clients who would go down their stairs safely on their bottom, one step at a time to eliminate their risk of falling down stairs but we never had a client crawling around the house.

 Our High Care Case Managers (each with 30+ years’ experience) got together: